 Students who are homeschooled must be age 13, 14 or 15 at the time of application (grade levels do not apply).
 A homeschool student may not apply after they turn 16 years old.
 The same income and residency requirements apply to all applicants.

 Special income provisions apply to students who have been adopted while in the permanent custody of the Oklahoma Department of Human Services or in the court-ordered custody of a licensed, private, nonprofit child-placing agency or federally recognized Indian tribe.
 For these adopted students, no income verification is required at the time of application in the eighth, ninth or 10th grade.
 However, documentation of the legal adoption is required.
-These adopted students will be subject to a second income limit at the time the student enters college.
+These adopted students will be subject to a second income limit while the student is enrolled in college.
 For students adopted between the ages of birth and 12, the second income limit will be $150,000.
 For students adopted between the ages of 13 and 17, the second income limit will be $200,000.
-Parents of adopted children who do not fall under this provision of the law are still subject to the $50,000 initial income limit and the $100,000 second income limit.
-BACK TO QUESTIONS
+Parents of adopted children who do not fall under this provision of the law are still subject to the $55,000 initial income limit at the time of application and the $100,000 second income limit while the student is in college.

 The $55,000 family income limit applied at the time a student enrolls in Oklahoma’s Promise in the 8th, 9th or 10th grade is based on the federal adjusted gross income (AGI) of the student’s parents.
 Specifically, we first look at the AGI on the federal income tax return for the most recent federal tax year.

 Special income provisions may apply to children adopted from certain court-ordered custody and children in the custody of court-appointed legal guardians and families receiving Social Security disability and death benefits.
 See question "What if our family income includes Social Security death or disability benefits?" below or contact the Oklahoma's Promise office for more information.